1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 user-svc:user
 ```

-defined by the `User Svc` are used for role-based access control.
-Each role has a list of permissions associated with it.
-When endpoints authorize a user it can do two things:
+are defined by User Svc and used for role-based access control.
+Each role comes with a set of permissions.
+When checking if a user is authorized, there are a few approaches:

+- **Role-Based Authorization**: Skip checking individual permissions and authorize users based solely on their roles.

-- Call the [Is Authorized](/docs/1backend/is-authorized) with the caller user auth headers and a permission ID to see if a given caller is authorized for that endpoint.
+- **Permission Check via API**: Use the Is Authorized endpoint with the user's authentication headers and a permission ID to verify access.

-- Cache the list of permissions belonging to different roles and inspect only the caller's token to see if an appropriate role is present.
-This has the advantage of being quicker but slightly more complex (suitable SDK functions can help here).
-To parse and verify a token yourself, see the [Get Public Key](/docs/1backend/get-public-key) endpoint.
+- **Cached Role Permissions**: Store role-permission mappings locally and check only the user's token for the required role.
+This method is faster but slightly more complex.
+(An SDK can simplify this.)
+If you need to verify a token yourself, see the Get Public Key endpoint.

 > If you are looking at restricting access to endpoints in other ways, you might be interested in: [Policy Svc](/docs/built-in-services/policy-svc).

 #### Custom static roles

-While deceptively simple, static roles can get you far, even without any permissions associated with them.
-A prime use case is product subscriptions.
+Static roles are powerful, even without specific permissions attached.
+One common use case is managing product subscriptions.

-Let's say you have a new product called "Funny Cats Newsletter" with two subscription tiers: Pro and Ultra.
-You might create a service with the slug `funny-cats-newsletter-svc` for this product.
-You could have the following custom static roles created by your service (by calling the [Create Role](/docs/1backend/create-role) endpoint):
+For example, suppose you launch a new product called Funny Cats Newsletter with two subscription tiers: Pro and Ultra.
+You could create a service with the slug funny-cats-newsletter-svc and define custom static roles for each tier:

 ```yaml
 funny-cats-newsletter-svc:pro
 funny-cats-newsletter-svc:ultra
 ```

-By checking the existence of these roles in a user's token you can successfully authorize product specific features.
+By checking if these roles exist in a user's token, you can authorize access to product-specific features.
+These roles can be created dynamically by calling the Create Role endpoint.

 ### Dynamic roles

-Dynamic roles are generated based on specific user-resource associations, offering more flexible permission management compared to static roles.
+Dynamic roles are generated based on user-resource associations, allowing for more flexible permission management than static roles.

-Dynamic roles look like
+> While we use the terms static and dynamic roles, these aren't rigid categories—just different ways to structure access control.

+Example format:

 ```sh
 user-svc:org:{org_dBZRCej3fo}:admin
 user-svc:org:{org_dBZRCej3fo}:user
 ```

-The dynamic values must be surrounded by `{}` symbols.
-The above example is how organization roles are represented.
-For more about organizations see the Organizations section on this page.
+Dynamic values are enclosed in {}.
+In this example, roles are assigned per organization.
+For more details, see the Organizations section.

+#### Considerations

-These dynamic roles, like static roles are stored in the JWT tokens so it is advisable to keep them to a minimum.
-The organization example is an apt one here: think about how many GitHub or Google organizations you are part of.
-Likely even a few dozen are at the most extreme upper limit.
+Like static roles, dynamic roles are stored in JWT tokens.
+To keep token size manageable, it's best to limit their number.
+For example, consider how many organizations you belong to on platforms like GitHub or Google—typically only a handful, even at the high end.

-> JWT tokens (and the dynamic they contain) are sent with each request, so try to be efficient with dynamic roles.
+> Efficiency Tip: JWT tokens are sent with every request.
+Keeping dynamic roles minimal improves performance.

 ### Owning Roles